Financial Planning in 2020: Focus on the Essentials

 Get Your Affairs in Order with Estate Planning

 For many people, estate planning is an unpleasant topic that’s easy to put off.
-Here are a few great reasons to make 2020 the year you create a customized estate plan.
+Here are a few great reasons to make this year the time you create a customized estate plan.

 - Avoid probate.
 If you die without an estate plan, the court decides who gets your assets.
 This is often an expensive, time-consuming and emotionally fraught experience for loved ones.
 An estate plan can spare them this hassle.6